vedderb/vesc_pkg/tnt/README.md

 * **This version requires 6.05+ firmware to fuction properly**
 * _Features_
   * New Feature - Yaw Rate Kp in the Yaw menu
-    * New math concerning the IMU gyro separates components pitch gyro and yaw gyro
+    * New math separating the components of IMU gyro into pitch and yaw changes, the nose stiffness behavior of Pitch Rate Kp and new feature Yaw Rate Kp
-    * New parameter Yaw Rate Kp and Yaw Rate Braking Kp applies to the yaw gyro
+    * New parameters Yaw Rate Kp and Yaw Rate Braking Kp
-    * The existing Pitch Rate Kp applues to the pitch gyro
+    * Higher Pitch Rate Kp increases the stiffness of the nose under all conditions
-    * Higher yaw rate kp will increase nose stiffness while carving.
+    * Higher Yaw Rate Kp will add nose stiffness while applying yaw (i.e. carving)
+    * Yaw Rate Kp of 1 produces the pre-1.6 gyro behaviour.
+    * Yaw Rate Kp of 0 removes yaw stiffness.
   * Traction Control
     * Added feature Tracking ERPM to better differentiate rider speed from motor ERPM
     * Added Tracking ERPM Rate Limit parameter limits the rate that Tracking ERPM can change